 Federal Work-Study (FWS) is a federally subsidized program designed to promote part-time employment of financially eligible students to help avoid excessive debt while in school.
 If FWS is a part of your financial aid awards, you may apply for the on-campus jobs for work-study students.
 Working at an hourly rate, you are allowed to earn the total work-study amount granted to you.
 While all employers must pay KU campus minimum wage, pay varies depending on the job and your qualifications.
-Some positions are defined as community service positions (contact the FAS for details).
+Some positions are defined as community service positions.
 These jobs allow you to work in an office or other on-campus entity serving residents of Lawrence, particularly low-income residents.

 Student Eligibility Criteria

 To be considered for Federal Work-Study, you must meet the following minimum eligibility requirements: